Classic Buffalo Wings

 Tried this recipe?
 Take a Picture!Mention @HowToFeedALoon or tag #HowToFeedALoon!

-POST UPDATE: The recipe was originally published in November 2014, but was updated with improved tweaks to the recipe with all-new photography, tips and a fabulous new video in January 2020.
+POST UPDATE: The recipe was originally published in November 2014, but was updated with improved tweaks to the recipe with new photography, tips, and a fabulous new video in September 2023.

 9 Comments